Azure/azure-sdk-for-net/sdk/relay/Azure.ResourceManager.Relay/src/autorest.md

   - from: Namespaces.json
     where: $.definitions
     transform: >
-      $.RelayNamespaceProperties.properties.publicNetworkAccess['description'] = 'DO NOT USE PublicNetworkAccess on this API.
-Please use the NetworkRuleSet api to enable or disable publicNetworkAccess.';
+      $.RelayNamespaceProperties.properties.publicNetworkAccess['description'] = 'This determines if traffic is allowed over public network.
+By default it is enabled.
+DO NOT USE PublicNetworkAccess on Namespace API.
+Please use the NetworkRuleSet API to enable or disable PublicNetworkAccess.';
 ```